Skip to main content

 Written by Kristina Belenova

-If the size of your floor plan is too big, you will see the notification "This floor plan is too big" when you click the "View" link from the Designer:
+If the size of your floor plan is too big, you will see the notification "This floor plan is too big" when you click View live .

 "This floor plan is too big" notification